← Back to Mileage & Tax Deductions Guide

 What Makes a Log Audit-Proof

 The IRS requires contemporaneous records.
 Each entry should include: the date of the trip, where you went, the business purpose, and the number of miles driven.
-GPS-based tracking apps capture all of this automatically, eliminating the risk of incomplete or estimated logs.
+Odometer-based logging apps capture all of this when you log in and out of your shift, matching the exact format IRS Publication 463 asks for.

 Common Mistakes to Avoid